HORSE & RIDER THERAPY

 Why Choose Combined Therapy

 I created Equilibria Therapeutics for the purpose of offering a holistic approach to successful therapies for riders and horses together.
 Such an approach envisions riders and horses, not as separate individuals, but as integrated components of one unit—forming a partnership.
 It is imperative that both horse and rider be in balance in order to achieve success.
-My practise strives to balance the internal systems of the horse and the internal systems of the rider in order to build a harmonious relationship between the two.
+My practice strives to balance the internal systems of the horse and the internal systems of the rider in order to build a harmonious relationship between the two.

 How These Packages Work